adfitzhu/nix/README.md

 ### Step 1: Prepare the Live Environment
 - Boot the target machine with the latest NixOS installer ISO (graphical or minimal).
 - **If using the minimal (command-line) ISO:**
-  - Open a shell with git available:
+  - Open a shell with git and jq available:
     ```sh
-    nix-shell -p git
+    nix-shell -p git jq
     ```
   - Connect to WiFi using:
     ```sh